 |Certificates of Deposit|| ||$500 for all terms|

-Woodtrust Bank has several deposit products including savings accounts, checking accounts and CDs that provide you with many options to manage your money.
-Woodtrust Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Woodtrust Bank offers several deposit products like savings accounts, checking accounts and CDs to give you many options to manage your money.
+Woodtrust Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Woodtrust Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Woodtrust Bank's CD rates are fair as compared against the national average.Back to Overview

 Find a Woodtrust Bank Near Me

-Woodtrust Bank has seven branches in the U.S.Back to Overview
+Woodtrust Bank has seven physical branches across the U.S.Back to Overview